'Portlandia' Is Ending, And Portlanders Are OK With That

 Darnell says it took a year or two for her to really connect with the black community in Portland.

 The city's popularity boomed, and not just because of the show.
-The cost of housing rose, and the "Dream of the '90s" started to sting when that part-time barista job no longer covered rent, and your favorite dive bar was bulldozed for high-end condos.
+The cost of housing rose, and the "Dream of the '90s" started to sting when that part-time barista job no longer covered rent and your favorite dive bar was bulldozed for high-end condos.

 Portlandia became a target for anger, and the most public backlash came from In Other Words, the feminist bookstore the show used for one of its most well-known ongoing sketches.
 In 2016, In Other Words got national attention when it posted a blog entry accusing Portlandia of mocking trans people, ignoring people of color, spurring gentrification and being bad for business.